-Check out these delicious ways to serve up Thanksgiving leftovers that may in fact make you wish there were even more leftovers in the refrigerator!
+Check out these delicious Thanksgiving leftover recipes.
+They may in fact make you wish there were even more leftovers in the refrigerator!

 1 1/2 cups onions, chopped